cloudposse/terraform-aws-components/modules/eks/argocd/README.md

 ## Usage

+### Preparing AppProject repos:

 First, make sure you have a github repo ready to go.
 We have a component for this called the `argocd-repo` component.
 It will create a github repo and adds some secrets and code owners.
+Most importantly, it configures an `applicationset.yaml` that includes all the details for helm to create ArgoCD CRD's.
+These CRD's let ArgoCD know how to fulfill changes to its repo.

 ```yaml
 components: